ianbarton/podcasts/README.md

 If you would like me to add any podcasts to the list, please create an Issue in Github with the podcast url and brief description.

+# export.py
+This is a very simple python script to export scripts from the .opml file into a table.